SMDHuman/ScuttleBalancingRobot/README.md

 If you don't have the robot, then you can obtain all the parts from [Scuttle Shop](https://www.scuttlerobot.org/shop/) or in your local shops.
 You can look the parts and specification of those parts from this [PDF](https://github.com/SMDHuman/ScuttleBalancingRobot/blob/main/docs/Item%20Links%2020230606.pdf) or in that [Link](https://www.scuttlerobot.org/resources/).
 You will find lots of documentation about Scuttle robot in this link too.

 ## Wiring of Necessary Components
-You have to wire all electrical components each other that are in use of our project.
-We need
+You have to wire all electrical components to each other thats are in use of our project.
+We need to wire
-* Batteries to Regulator
+* Batteries to Regulator,
-* Batteries to Motor driver
+* Batteries to Motor driver,
-* Regulator to Raspberry Pi
+* Regulator to Raspberry Pi,
-* Raspberry Pi to Motor Drivers
+* Raspberry Pi to Motor Drivers,
-* Motor Driver to DC Motors
+* Motor Driver to DC Motors,
-* MPU6050 to Raspberry Pi
+* MPU6050 to Raspberry Pi.

-You can check out how to connects of all parts and more from this [Link](https://www.scuttlerobot.org/resource/guide/wiring-guide/) except MPU6050.
-MPU6050 needs to connect to Raspberry Pi as the picture under this text shown.
+You can check out the connections of all parts and more from this [Link](https://www.scuttlerobot.org/resource/guide/wiring-guide/) except MPU6050.
+MPU6050 needs to connect to Raspberry Pi as the picture under this text shows.

 <img src="https://github.com/SMDHuman/ScuttleBalancingRobot/blob/main/images/Raspbery%20Pi%20to%20MPU6050.jpeg"  width="300">

-If you can't see the picture here is a table of the wiring under here.
+If you can't see the picture, here is a table of the wiring of the pins between MPU6050 and Raspberry Pi.
 | MPU6050 | Raspberry Pi |
 |---------|--------------|
 | VCC     | 3.3V         |